AnggaR96s/Reforestation/README.md

-## Some people say that I never got over my obsession with Phil Collins.
-## But take a look at me now.
+## What did one nut say as he chased another nut?
+I'm a cashew!